uavos/apx-docs-theme/_docs/fw/conf/serial.md

 Some implementations may contain additional settings for PHY configuration.

-For programming reference of used ESC protocol, refer to [GCU SDK](/sw/gcu/index.md) file:
+For programming reference of used ESC protocol, refer to [SDK](../../gcs) file:

 `/usr/share/uavos/gcu/sdk/inc/escaped.h`